ibliskavka/bliskavka-com/source/_posts/chat-gpt-reading-list.md

 ### ChatGPT for Dummies - Pam Baker

 I found this book to be an excellent introduction.
-It offered good background in layman's terms and was very easy to follow.
+It offered a good background in layman's terms and was very easy to follow.
 It's also very explicit about the limitations of the models.
 GPT is great at generating content, but it may be lies ;)

 ### Developing Apps with GPT-4 and Chat GPT - Oliveier Caelen and Marie-Alice Blete